dylan-lang/opendylan/documentation/getting-started-ide/source/model.rst

 Interactive development is the ability to execute code fragments, including definitions and redefinitions, in a running program.
-Open Dylan offers interactive development via the debugger’s interaction pane.
+Open Dylan offers interactive development via the debugger's interaction pane.
 The object code produced during interactive development is not saved, but just patched into the running program and added to the in-memory *compiler database* (see `Compilation modes`_).
 The